 Google has already announced colors for the Pixel 7: Obsidian, Lemongrass and Snow.
 That's black, lime green and white for those of you who don't speak marketing.

 We also know the Google Pixel 7 will be powered by the Tensor G2 chip, which is a second-generation take on the Tensor chip first seen in the Pixel 6 phone and also the Pixel 6a.
+It may also be the Pixel 7's most important feature.

-There's no official word on pricing, but a new leak claims the Pixel 7 will cost $599, the same price as the Pixel 6.
+There's no official word on pricing, but a leak claims the Pixel 7 will cost $599, the same price as the Pixel 6.
 Google has said you'll be able to pre-order the Pixel 7 on October 6, the same day as the launch event.

 Google Pixel 7 Pro